 The dawn of a new year is a curious time in a city like London.
 The streets are unusually quiet, and the pace of life seems to slow to a degree otherwise unknown.
-Professionally, this time of year is unique for a photographer — often a dead zone between the race-to-the-finish deadlines of December, and the fresh tide of projects that arrive as winter recedes.
+Professionally, this time of year is unique for a photographer — often a dead zone between the race-to-the-finish deadlines of December, and the fresh tide of projects that arrive as Winter recedes.

-The photographs in this project are but a small taste of the trees I encountered, themselves barely a drop in the bucket of the some 8 million we buy as a nation each year.
+The photographs in this project are a small taste of the trees I have encountered, themselves barely a drop in the bucket of the some 8 million we buy as a nation each year.
 They are the dying embers of a season that builds for months and passes in days.
 They are faded memories.
 They are ghosts.